2019 FIA GT World Cup: Practice and qualifying

 There were two half-an-hour practice sessions preceding the 18 November race.
 Earl Bamber's No. 98 Rowe Racing Porsche 911 GT3 R led the first practice session on the afternoon of November 14 before improving to a time of 2 minutes, 17.058 seconds on his final lap.
 His teammate Laurens Vanthoor was second-quickest, followed by Mercedes-AMG Team GruppeM Racing's Engel and Raffaele Marciello and Craft-Bamboo Racing's Mortara in positions third through fifth.
 Mortara had been faster late in practice, but he overshot the Lisboa corner entry and made slight contact with the outside barrier.
 Engel also went off the circuit but continued.
 Bamber lapped fastest at 2 minutes, 17.360 seconds in the second practice session on the afternoon of 15 November.
 His teammate Laurens Vanthoor was second, with Kelvin van der Linde of Audi Sport Team Rutronik, Phoenix Racing's Christopher Haase, and Marciello were third to fifth.
 Weian Chen caused the first of two stoppages when he ran onto some oil and struck the Reservoir Bend turn barrier.
 Soon after, Engel stopped his car with apparent mechanical trouble.
 The session resumed once both cars were removed.
 A high-speed collision for Absolute Racing's Kevin Estre at Mandarin Oriental Bend corner barrier caused a second stoppage.

 Friday afternoon's half-hour qualifying session determined the qualification race's starting order with each driver's fastest lap times.
 The setting sun resulted in lower track temperatures.
 Marciello, the 2018 Blancpain GT Series champion, set a lap time of 2 minutes, 15.699 seconds in the No. 999 GruppeM Racing Mercedes-AMG GT3 at the session's end to achieve his second consecutive pole position for the qualifying race.
 He demoted the highest-placed Audi driver Dries Vanthoor for Audi Sport Team WRT to second after lacking pace in practice.
-Rowe's Bamber and Laurens Vanthoor were not as quick as they had been in practise, qualifying, third and fourth, separated by two-tenths of a second.
+Rowe's Bamber and Laurens Vanthoor were not as quick as they had been in practice, qualifying, third and fourth, separated by two-tenths of a second.
 Engel was third before falling to fifth late on, being joined by his teammate Mortara in sixth.
 Audi drivers occupied seventh and eighth with Haase (who was fastest early on but sustained a puncture later on) ahead of Van Der Linde.
 Alexandre Imperatori and Charles Weerts of Team WRT took ninth and tenth.
 FIST-AAI Team's Joel Eriksson was the highest-placed BMW driver in 11th, ahead of his brandmate Farfus in 12th.
 Craft-Bamboo Racing's Alessio Picariello qualified 13th with Estre 14th, Solite Indigo Racing's Roelof Bruins in 15th, Zun Motorsport Crew's Adderly Fong 16th and Chen completing the starting order in 17th.
 Separate accidents involving Fong and Chen caused stoppages to qualifying.